 For seamount habitats, the most damaging industry operating in the North East Atlantic is deep sea and high seas fishing (OSPAR, 2007).
 Seamount related fisheries represent a significant proportion of the total high seas fish catch.
 Of all the deep-sea fisheries, most target species are associated with seamounts (Brewin et al, 2007).
 Historically seamount research has lagged behind, or at best paralleled seamount exploitation (Brewin et al, 2007).
-This is clearly shown by the fact that there is no available information about the biology of Antialtair seamount.
+This is clearly shown by the fact that there is very little available information about the biology of Altair seamount.
 There is a real threat that as shallower fish stocks are depleted, the focus will turn to further exploitation of the deep ocean and the seamounts of the high seas (Roberts, 2002; Clark et al, 2007).
-Antialtair has already been targeted by fishers in the area and therefore fishing is a significant threat despite the presence of the NEAFC closure (ICES, 2007).
+There is also the consideration that as seamounts within the OSPAR area are closed to fishing, fishing effort will become concentrated on remaining unprotected seamounts (Hilborn et al, 2006; Shears et al, 2006).
+As there is evidence that fishing has occurred within the NEAFC fishery closure over Altair seamount, fishing still represents a threat to this seamount (ICES, 2007).
+Therefore Altair seamount warrants protection in the form of a marine protected area.